 When you start a business or write a book/song or invest something new, there are three bodies of law that protects each type of work.
-Check out our recent TikTok that shows you the differences:
+Check out our viral TikTok that shows you the differences:

 How to protect your brand and when to use trademarks, copyright or patent.
 Posted at ILoveMakingMoney with shortcuts to the forms to use. ##business♬ original sound – thebusinesskid

 QUESTION: Do You Need Checks for Your Business?

 These are the hard to find laser printer checks here.

 The company name Nike using the Swoosh logo with the slogan, “Just Do It” would trademark all three.
 The main benefit of registering a trademark is exclusivity.
 That means you will be the only one in the entire country able to sell products and services with that name, or you can earn money by licensing it out.